RossGeerlings/webstor/README.md

 ## Example usage
 ~~~
-# Using WebStor to search for Wordpress sites via Wappalyzer definitions:
-./webstor.py -sW wordpress
-# A list of reachable Wordpress sites on your organization's networks will be
-# returned.
-NOTE: Wappalyzer searches may be slower than pattern/regex searches
-# due to the number of properties being queried to verify.

 # Search for a string/regex associated with a web technology:
 ./webstor.py -sP "content=\"wordpress 4.[7-9]"
 # A list of sites with this regex, expected responses from Wordpress v4.7-9 sites,